 27-28 April 2022, VID Specialized University, Oslo

 To better pursue participant-centered research in disability studies, a range of creative research methods has been developed.
 These new methods allow participants to contribute through other means than verbal conversation and address themes that matter to participants in their everyday lives.
-The two-day symposium organized by CitPro aims to provide a platform for a constructive discussion of some of these new methods, combining academic presentations with hands-on practical workshops on walking interviews, photography, poetry, or sensory methods.
+The two-day symposium organized by CitPro aimed to provide a platform for a constructive discussion of some of these new methods, combining academic presentations with hands-on practical workshops on walking interviews, photography, poetry, or sensory methods.

 Melanie Nind, Professor of Education at the University of Southampton; co-directors of the ESRC National Centre for Research Methods;